On the Fate of Little Red Dots: Stability of LRDs in the Stellar-Only Interpretation

 Fig 2b shows in red points the positions of LRDs for their upper limit sizes (i.e. same as in Figs 1 and 2a), in green LRDs positions assuming that their real effective radii corresponds to the 10\% of the upper limits and in cyan, assuming that their real effective radii corresponds to the 1\% of the measured upper limits.
 In the case of the green points (10\% of the measured upper limits), a fraction enters to the `Forbidden Stellar Zone' ( $ t_{coll} < t_{H0} < t_{relax}$), where it is expected that most of its mass end-up forming a massive black hole, with a minor fraction of stars possibly escaping from the system (i.e. becoming unbound in the formation process).
 The case of the cyan points (1\% of the measured upper limits) it is clearly more extreme, with most LRDs are in such situation of ending as a whole forming a MBH.
 In the latter case, a big population of MBHs of $ \gtrsim 10^{10} \msun$ it is predicted, which is currently unobserved in the Universe, suggesting that the real radii should not be typically much less than 10\% of the observed upper limits, or that LRDs masses are considerably overestimated.

-A third (and less extreme) possibility it is explored in Fig 2c, assuming that it is the core radius of the LRDs the one equals to the 10\% (or 1\%) of their measured (total) effective radii.
+A third (and less extreme) possibility is explored in Fig 2c, assuming that it is the core radius of the LRDs the one equals to the 10\% (or 1\%) of their measured (total) effective radii.
 Assuming a Plummer profile for the LRDs, the core radius can be defined where the projected mass density drops to half its central value, which corresponds to $r_c=a\sqrt{\sqrt2 -1}\approx$ 0.64$a$ (Dejonghe 1987, being $a$ the Plummer radius), with an enclosed core mass $M(<r_c)= M_{tot} r_c^3/(r_c^2 + a^2)^{3/2}$ being equal to 15.7\% of their total masses $M_{tot}$.
+Our choice of a not so centrally concentrated profile (i.e. a Plummer instead of a more concentrated King model), is justified for LRDs since $ t_{H0} < t_{relax}$ for theses systems and therefore, their internal structure it is settled by mechanisms that operates on crossing times, such as phase mixing and violent relaxation (Binney \& Tremaine 2008), instead of 2-body relaxation where a steeper profile is expected.
 Fig 2c shows in green points LRDs cores with radius equals to the 10\% of their measured effective radii and the cyan ones, equals to the 1\% of their effective radii.
 For this case, from a fraction of LRDs cores enters to the `Forbidden Stellar Zone' (10\% core radius case), to most of them for the case where LRDs cores have radius equals to the 1\% of their measured effective radii (in both cases it is assumed a core mass being equal to 15.7\% of their total masses).
-Therefore, under this scenario the LRDs should be forming MBHs mostly in the range of $ \sim 3\times 10^7-3\times10^{10} \, \msun$ (if all the core ends up collapsing onto a MBHs, with lower masses if a fraction of stars scapes from the core in the process).
-It is important to note, that this `core collapse' (onto a MBH) differs from the standard one studied in stellar systems, since it is not driven by 2-body relaxation (because $t_{relax} > t_{H0}$) and instead, directly by runaway stellar collisions.
-The quantitative difference with the 2-body relaxation standard `core collapse', will be that this `core collapse' happens without an expansion of the envelope.
+Therefore, in this scenario the LRDs should be forming MBHs mostly in the range of $ \sim 3\times 10^7-3\times10^{10} \, \msun$ (if all the core ends up collapsing onto a MBHs, with lower masses if a fraction of stars scapes from the core in the process).
+In the case that most of the core collapses onto a MBH, they will be over-massive respect to their host in a fraction similar to the one expected in the interpretation that LRDs already host a MBH ($\epsilon_{BH} \sim$ 0.1; F. Pacucci et al. 2023; K. Inayoshi \& K. Ichikawa 2024; E. Durodola et al. 2025).